hazelcast/hazelcast/README.md

 ### Selecting EC2 Instance Type

 Hazelcast is an in-memory data grid that distributes the data and computation to the members that are connected with a network, making Hazelcast very sensitive to the network.
 Not all EC2 Instance types are the same in terms of the network performance.
-It is recommended that you choose instances that have **10 Gigabit** or **High** network performance for Hazelcast deployments.
+It is recommended that you choose instances that have **High** or **10 Gigabit+** network performance for Hazelcast deployments.

 You can check latest Instance Types on <a href="https://aws.amazon.com/ec2/instance-types/" target="_blank">
 Amazon EC2 Instance Types </a>